gaoak/FSILBM3D/README.md

   19. *deltaXYZ* : If there are more than one bodies in a type, *deltaXYZ* determines the interval between front and rear solids

-  19. *initXYZVel* : The given initial translatory velocity for the solids
+  19. *initXYZVel* : The given initial translatory velocity for the flexible body and the given translational velocity for the rigid body.

   21. *XYZAmpl, XYZPhi* : Parameters for body flapping